Table football: The game

 The game involves using figures mounted on rotating bars to kick a ball into the opposing goal.
-Table football tables can vary in size, but a table for adult play is typically 150 cm long and 90 cm wide, while smaller tables are typically built for children usage.
+Table football tables can vary in size, but a table for adult play is typically 150 cm long and 90 cm wide, while smaller tables are typically built for children.
 The table usually contains eight rows of foos men, which are plastic, metal, wooden, or sometimes carbon-fibre figures mounted on horizontal metal bars.
 Each team of one or two human players controls four rows of foos men, one row each for the goalkeeper, defenders, midfield and strikers.
 Players manipulate the rods to control the figures, using them to hold up, pass or 'kick' the ball.
 Games begin when the ball is served through a hole at the side of the table, or simply placed by hand at the feet of a figure in the centre of the table.
 A coin toss is usually used to determine which player or team serves first.
-If it is not the first match or if the ball gets out of play or if the ball suddenly stops out, then the team scored last would get the serve after he scores one.
-The term for when the ball leaves the table or gets stopped somewhere out of the men-like figures’ reach is dead ball.
+If it is not the first match or if the ball goes out of play or stops where it cannot be played, the team scored last would get the serve after he scores one.
+The term for when the ball leaves the table or gets stopped somewhere out of the player figures' reach is dead ball.
 Expert players have been known to move balls at speeds up to 56 km/h (35 mph) in competition.